21mdr1/dog-app/README.md

 - Client libraries
     - react
     - react-router-dom
-    - react-select (or a similar library for dropdowns)
+    - react-select (or maybe NextUI or a similar library for dropdowns)
     - axios
     - sass
 - Server libraries